Recol/DLSS-Updater/README.md

 ## Future Features

-- A GUI?
 - Ability to restore and ~~create backups of DLL swaps~~. - This is currently being worked on, however support has been added for restoring with DLSS Swapper currently.
 - Support for a [database](https://github.com/Recol/DLSS-Updater/issues/9).
 - Insert xyz feature that wants to be requested.
 - Automation support with external software.
-- Forcing Model E for the DLSS model.

 ## Release Notes